jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

 #### Body

-1. Save the passed in `_amount` as the `leftoverAmount` that will be returned.
+1. Save the passed in amount as the leftover amount that will be returned.
 The subsequent routine will decrement the leftover amount as splits are settled.

     ```solidity
     // Set the leftover amount to the initial amount.